 What is a BIB (Bag in Box)?

-In our facilities we have one objective: the quality of our wines.
+In our facilities we have one goal: the quality of our wines.
 The production process must be managed in detail, with great care, hygiene and a constant production rate.
 Our main objective is create wines with the best quality every year.

 Currently, we have installed a new Bag in Box (BIB) line that allows us to make different sizes: 1, 3, 5 or 10 liters, increasing our production capacity.